docsforadobe/after-effects-scripting-guide/docs/properties/propertybase.md

 #### Description

-When true, this property has been changed since its creation.
+When `true`, this property has been changed since its creation.

 #### Type